yudiz-solutions/YMSocialLogin/README.md

 # YMSocialLogin
-signup with facebook and twitter with social framework.
+signup with facebook and twitter using social framework.